cristianbanarescu/iOS-Development/ARCDemo/README.md

 ## Implementation

+This project showcases how ARC works and how to create and get rid of a reference cycle using 'weak' or 'unowned'.
 For more details about the actual implementation, please check out [main.swift](./ARCDemo/main.swift) file.